mhadam/snowplow.wiki-fork/technical-documentation/common/Shredding.md

 Configuring this is covered in [Configuring shredding](6-Configuring-shredding).

-**Note**: Removing endogenous duplicate records as a phase in Shredding process was introduced to r76 release.
+As of release R76, removing endogenous duplicate records was also introduced as a phase in Shredding process.
 It does not require an additional configuration.
+Hadoop Shred de-duplicates “natural duplicates” - i.e. events which share the same event ID and the same event fingerprint, meaning that they are semantically identical to each other.

+For a given ETL run of events being processed, Hadoop Shred will now keep only one out of each group of natural duplicates; all others will be discarded.

+Note:

+- We do not yet tackle “synthetic dupes” - this is where two events have the same event ID but different event fingerprints.
+- If natural duplicates exist across ETL runs, these will not be de-duplicated currently.
+This is something we hope to explore soon.

 ### 2. StorageLoader